arthurmiiengineering/pymacs/README.md

 # Pyed: pythonic tool system

-## An ED style line based text editor for the terminal, written in pure python.
+## An extension driven tool development system, written in pure python.

 This is a simple tool system for the terminal.
 Powered by a simple extension system, it is meant to be simple, reliable, and extensible.
 This is achieved with a simple prompt as a base and a data driven config system which can load any modules from the extensions folder via the config settings.
 Its main extension as of now is a line editor like ED, the standard text editor for linux.